yangautumn43/ar_go/README.md

 * Checking out the following packages: ORBSLAM2,PTAM, LSD.
 Major issue is that they are incompatible with Ubuntu 16 and kinetic.
 Ubuntu 14 and indigo were the most stable distros

 ### Ao
-* Working on stop-sign recognition
+* Working on stop-sign detection
+    - be able to detect the stop-sign but still need the distance informance
-* Working on rolling ball recognition
+* Working on rolling ball detection

 ### Yueming